kishor-2646/DSA-Journey/README.md

 1. Each folder has its own `README.md` with a problem list and quick links
 2. Individual problems are `.md` files — open them to see code + notes
-3. Handwritten note images are in `/assets/` named by topic + problem
+3. Handwritten note images are in `/assets/` named by topic + problem.

 ---